Smile-SA/gdpr-dump/README.md

 - PHP >= 7.0
 - MySQL, or one of its variants (MariaDB, Percona)

+If you use a PHP version < 7.0, you need to upgrade to a [supported version of PHP](http://php.net/supported-versions.php).
+Each release branch of PHP is supported for 3 years (2 years of full support, then 1 year of security support).

 ## Installation

 You can create a PHAR file with the following command: